Nepean Blue Mountains Suicide Prevention Collaborative

 What is The Nepean Blue Mountains Suicide Prevention Collaborative?

-The Collaborative provides an opportunity for people with a lived and/or living experience of suicide, non-government organisations, government agencies, community groups, volunteers, and relevant businesses or sole traders to work together in preventing suicide across the Blue Mountains, Hawkesbury, Lithgow and Penrith local government areas.
+The Collaborative provides an opportunity for people with a lived and/or living experience of suicide, non-government organisations, government agencies, community groups, volunteers and businesses to work together in preventing suicide across the Blue Mountains, Hawkesbury, Lithgow and Penrith local government areas.

-The core group of members meets once a month from February to November on the second Tuesday of every month, to guide and evaluate how the Collaborative can best meet its aims and goals.
-Working groups formed to action and achieve the Collaborative’s aims meet at separate times to get specific activities happening as part of a region-wide suicide prevention action plan.
+Members meet once a month from February to November on the second Tuesday of every month, to guide and evaluate how the Collaborative can best meet its aims and goals.
+Working groups formed to action and achieve the Collaborative’s aims meet at separate times to develop specific activities as part of a region-wide suicide prevention action plan.

-Working groups interact and collaborate with each other, core members, and us as the backbone organisation.
-The Collaborative’s governance structure supports this communication and lived and/or living experience of suicide representation on all the groups involved.
+Working groups interact and collaborate with each other, Collaborative members, and us as the backbone organisation.
+The Collaborative’s governance structure supports this communication and lived and/or living experience of suicide representation on all groups involved.

 How did it start?